Many new mothers notice not only more shedding after childbirth, but also:

 ✔ Stress + sleep deprivation amplify everything

 Elevated cortisol can further stimulate sebum production and weaken the barrier.
+If you want to see how stress and sleep interact with postpartum shedding, this guide explains the mechanism in detail:

 So: